brimdata/zed/README.md

 ## Join the Community

-Join our [Public Slack](https://www.brimdata.io/join-slack/) workspace for announcements, Q&A, and to trade tips!
+Join our [public Slack](https://www.brimdata.io/join-slack/) workspace for announcements, Q&A, and to trade tips!

 ## Acknowledgment